estherkyx/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any mainstream OS as long as it has Java 17 or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. The system should be able to store and manage up to 1000 persons while maintaining acceptable performance for common operations (add, list, edit, delete, find).
+Performance should remain within the thresholds specified in requirement 4.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Typical commands (e.g., list, add, delete) should complete within 200 ms on a dataset of 1000 persons on a standard laptop from the last 5 years.
 5. The system should work without internet access.